David-Worboys/Black-DVD-Archiver/README.md

 * ![](./userguide_images/make_dvd_button.png) — Opens the [DVD Layout Window](#dvd-layout-window) which allows the user to create a DVD

 ## The Choose Video Files Window
 ![](./userguide_images/choose_video_files.png)
 This window allows the user to choose the video files for the DVD project.
 * Click on the video files required and click on the _Ok_ button when done.
 * _Select All_ - Checking this selects all video files in the grid.
-Unchecking deselects all files in te grid
+Unchecking deselects all files in the grid

 ![](./userguide_images/select_video_folder_button.png) — Use this button to select the video file source folder
 * Opens the window below which allows the user to navigate the folder tree to the desired folder.